agiledev-students-fall2024/agile-dev-devops-fall-2024-4-final-project-generic-mern-stack-project/UX-DESIGN.md

 ### Replies Page

 This page shows all the replies to a blog post.
+You can also like the replies and reply the replier.

 ![Replies](https://github.com/agiledev-students-fall2024/4-final-project-seraphim/blob/claire/ux-design/wireframe/replies.png)